jamesmehorter/device-theme-switcher/readme.md

 ### Changelog

-* _Version 2.0_
+* _Version 2.0 - Released 08/24/2013_
-    * NEW - The Admin UI is now more presentable and WordPressy
+    * Complete code rewrites to improve overall performance, redundancy, and improve extensibility.
     * NEW - DTS Class access for use in themes; obtain info on the current user's device and saved dts settings.
+Examples in the FAQ.
-    * NEW - URL Switching - Easily see what other devices see
+    * NEW - URL Switching - Easily check what other devices see.
+Examples in the FAQ.
-    * FIX - Numerous code rewrites to improve overall performance, redundancy, and improve extensibility.
+    * NEW - Session Timeout, so users who visit the 'Desktop' theme are bumped back to their device theme after 15 minutes
+    * NEW - Optional Settings section in the WordPress admin in Appearance > Device Themes Allows users to override the session timeout.
+Also moved the low-support theme setting to this section.
+This new section also a
+    * NEW - Help & Support section in the WordPress admin in Appearance > Device Themes
+    * Included the latest version of MobileESP ~ Thanks Anthony!!

+* _Version 1.9_
+    * Note: DTS Version 1.9 was not released to the public
+    * NEW - Made the Admin UI more presentable and WordPressy
     * FIX - Included a pull request from Tim Broder (https://github.com/broderboy) which adds support for Varnish Device Detect (https://github.com/varnish/varnish-devicedetect).
 Thanks Tim!!

 * _Version 1.8_